All Episodes

 That's where it is.

-Some woman at News Busted, not newsbusters.
+Some woman at News Busted, not Newsbusters.

-Newsbusters quotes this babe at news busted.
+Newsbusters quotes this babe at Newsbusted.

-The stories posted at Newsbusters.
+The story is posted at Newsbusters.

-But you want to know what animates me, what informs me, what energizes me is beating these people, beating them politically, beating them culturally, which is why, you know, I've probably bored you silly telling everybody how important it is for everybody to be able to taught to recognize liberalism everywhere they see it.
+It's beating these people, beating them politically, beating them culturally, which is why, you know, I've probably bored you silly telling everybody how important it is for everybody to be able to talk to recognize liberalism everywhere they see it.

 It's destroying us.